progressivePRV/TCP.service/README.md

 # TCP.service
-wanted to create scp like service in linux for all os using java
+wanted to create "scp" like service in linux for all other os using java

 NOTE:- project under development